By Katie Franklin

 “People will say, ‘Well, you’ve never been in that position or you wouldn’t be so smug.’
 Well, I was in that position,” she told Pregnancy Help News.

-Unaware that she was pregnant at the time, Sharon went to the doctor feeling sick after drinking some chocolate milk.
+Unaware that she was pregnant at the time, Ellen went to the doctor feeling sick after drinking some chocolate milk.

 “They called me in and they said, ‘You have a positive hCG; once you get rid of your pregnancy, come back in,’” she remembered.
 “Well, I was not gonna do that.”